allytrope/ped/README.md

 ```

 ## Input
 The input pedigree file should be a tab-delimited file, consisting of three columns in the order: child, sire, and dam.
+Can be specified as a positional argument or through `stdin`.
 Any rows starting with `#` are skipped.

 ## Output